Ballinderry Brooch: Discovery

-A number of similar style mountings and fragments from smaller brooches have been found in the Ballinderry area.
+A number of similarly styled mountings and fragments from smaller brooches have been found in the Ballinderry area.

 Description

 The terminals are shaped as stylized animal heads, whose mouths (or snouts) face each other to form the opening gap for the pin, with small protuberances at these points indicating their ears.
 Both the terminals and the ring contain panels of red enamel and inlaid millefiori platelets with full and semi-circle patterns arranged in cross shapes.
 The concaved reverse of the terminals contain hexafoil designs lined with series of dots.

 The arms of the ring are lined with thin series of lines, herringbone and hatchings which resemble tight strips of wire bindings.
-A pair of copper-alloy coils are banded loosely around the ring, and may have functioned as additional fastening devices for cloth; each has a sharp and a blunt ending.
+A pair of copper-alloy coils are banded loosely around the ring and may have functioned as additional fastening devices for cloth; each has a sharp and a blunt ending.